Mercedes-AMG GT: Mercedes-AMG GT R Pro (2019–2020)

 Mercedes-AMG introduced the GT R Pro at the 2018 Los Angeles Auto Show.
 The GT R Pro is a more track focused variant of the AMG GT line up and based on the GT R. This variant would be limited for 750 units worldwide with a starting price tag of USD $200,645.
-The GT R Pro retains all key mechanical differences of the GT R gains over the GT C with other minor upgrades, the GT R Pro uses the same engine and power output of the GT R, which is rated at 430 kW at 6,250 rpm and 700 Nm of torque at 5,500 rpm.
-And retains the same 0 to 100 km/h time 3.6 seconds and the top speed of 319 km/h.
+The GT R Pro retains all key mechanical differences of the GT R gains over the GT C with other minor upgrades.
+The GT R Pro uses the same engine, with the same power output, as the GT R, which is rated at 430 kW at 6,250 rpm and 700 Nm of torque at 5,500 rpm.
+It also retains the same 0 to 100 km/h time of 3.6 seconds and top speed of 319 km/h.

 New upgrades includes, new manually adjustable coil-over suspension setup, lightweight anti-roll bars, electronically controlled dynamic engine and transmission mounts, GT R's optional carbon-fiber roof and carbon ceramic brakes became standard, new carbon-fibre bucket seats, lightweight forged wheels 19-inch on front and 20-inch on rear which were exclusive for the GT R Pro, same Michelin Pilot Sport Cup 2 semi-slick tires which were also used in the GT R, new carbon-fibre braced active aerodynamic front splitter and canards, new front fenders with GT3 inspired vents, new rear diffuser with canards, new side skirts, updated rear wing with a small gurney for increase downforce while reducing weight.

 Interior upgrades includes, a 10.25-inch digital instrument binnacle and infotainment system, a Burmester surround sound system, keyless go and parking assist.
 On exterior, new racing stripes offered in Gloss Light Green when combined with the Selenite Gray Magno color exterior, or stripes in Matte Dark Gray with all other exterior colors.
 The unique accent stripes can also offered for the GT R Pro.

 For the GT R Pro, Mercedes-AMG also offered an optional track package which adds a full steel roll-cage, four-point harnesses and a 2 kg fire extinguisher.
 With all these upgrades curb weight has been reduced by 25 kg, and with track package equipped 40 kg of weight reduced over the GT R.

 In November 2018, Mercedes-AMG conducted a test at Nürburgring Nordschleife for the new GT R Pro, and the car completed a lap time, driven by Maro Engel, set a lap time of 7:04.632 minutes around the track, making it the 8th fastest lap time for a road-legal production vehicle around the track at the time.